lalawue/PinStackView/README.md

 - has equal distribution like UIStackView
 - has auto style with dynamic length in axis direction
 - has grow/shrink
+- observ item layout properties
-- KVO item views 'isHidden'
+- KVO item views 'isHidden', 'bounds.size'

 ## Usage